RatuNoor/RatuNoor/README.md

 # About Me:
-Data Science student at Airlanga University.<br>Currently working on my bachelor thesis about Kalman Filter and LSTM.<br>Looking for any Data Analyst/Scientist internship or freelancing jobs.<br><br>
+Data Science student at Airlanga University.
+Currently working on my bachelor thesis about Kalman Filter and LSTM.
+Looking for any Data Analyst/Scientist internship or freelancing jobs.
+Keen interest in Data Analysis, Data Mining, Data Visualization, Time Series Analysis, Spatial Data Analysis.
+Possesses a strong foundation in statistical data analysis, programming, and data management, with hands-on experience in various data science/analysis projects.
+Skilled in Python, R, SQL, Minitab and SPSS.
+Adept at translating complex data into actionable insights and visual narratives to support data-driven decision-making.

 ## Socials: